mistabe/devcor-study/docs/devcor_studyguide/devcor_stugyguide_ch03.md

 ### 3.2 Construct API requests to create and delete objects using Firepower Device Management (FDM)

+Before starting this exercise, do yourself a favour and spin up the Firepower Threat Defense REST API sandbox in devnetsandbox.cisco.com.
+It takes approx 10mins to complete, so by the time you've oriented yourself with the details below, it'll be ready to use and available for a 2 hour duration.

 So, I'm assuming the branding team mean [Cisco Firepower Device Manager](https://www.cisco.com/c/en/us/products/security/security-management/firepower-device-manager.html).
 As it says in the sparse URL, FDM "Manages a small-scale Firepower next-generation firewall (NGFW) deployment locally, using the web".

 This use case is pretty niche.
 FDM seems to sit awkwardly between the legacy but widely deployed ASA code and the modern FTD code.
 [This dude](https://community.cisco.com/t5/network-security/ftd-vs-fmc/td-p/3017936) seems to suggest FDM is only for lower end 5500-X series appliances and certainly not for FP(Firepower) series hardware.